Leya-Benny/Python/README.md

 ---

-> ✨ _This repo is a simple practice collection and will continue to grow with more Python exercises and projects!_
+> ✨ _This repo is a simple practice collection.

 ---